Spanish Associate in Arts for Transfer

 or SPAN 022B | Spanish for Heritage Speakers 2 | |

-Select two additional non-duplicated course from LIST A | 6-8 |
+Complete Two Courses from List A | 6-8 |

 Course | Title | Credits |